Keep the Homeless Emergency Storm Shelter OPEN ALL YEAR!

 0 have signed.
 Let’s get to 1,000!

-To plan to have the shelter at 9th Street and University close down on the same day that the new Pathways project is scheduled to open with a capacity to hold only 50 people in the navigation center for a term of only 6 months as the city attempts to find housing for them seems criminal….
+To plan to have the shelter at 9th Street and University close down because Pathways project is now open with a capacity to hold only 45 people in the navigation center for a term of only 6 months as the city attempts to find housing for them seems criminal….

 WHY CLOSE THE SHELTER?
-WHY PUT CLOSE TO 100 PEOPLE BACK ON THE STREETS TO SHELTER ONLY 50, and ONLY FOR 6 MONTHS?
+WHY PUT CLOSE TO 100 PEOPLE BACK ON THE STREETS IN ORDER TO SHELTER ONLY 45, and ONLY FOR 6 MONTHS?

 WHAT IS THE LOGIC IN THIS SCENARIO???